Navigation

 Taavo Somer Takes Isa Fishing and Throws Chef Ignacio Mattos Out to Sea

-Eric Asimov awarded one star to Isa in November last year.
-The attention brought the restaurant into a new realm of credibility.
-This year, the James Beard Foundation gave Isa a nomination for Best New Restaurant.
-Things were looking up for Isa and much of this was thanks to chef Ignacio Mattos, who was making some pretty interesting, "quirky" food
+Eric Asimov paid a visit to Isa while he was the Times' interim restaurant critic.
+He awarded the restaurant one star and the attention brought Isa to new heights.
+The James Beard Foundation nominated Isa for Best New Restaurant.
+Things were looking up and much of this was due to the culinary mind of chef Ignacio Mattos, who was making very interesting, "quirky" food

-The kitchen staff were pioneers, leading Isa down the path of culinary reinvention.
-That's why it was such a suprise Monday when the Gone Fishin' sign went up and it was announced proprietor Taavo Somer let go of Ignacio, sous chef Jose Ramirez, and pastry chef Pam Yung.
-A post on Craigslist confirmed the kitchen spots available at 348 Wythe Street in Williamsburg.
+The kitchen staff were pioneers leading Isa down the path of culinary reinvention.
+That's why it was such a suprise Monday when the Gone Fishin' sign went up and it was announced Taavo Somer let go of Mattos.
+Sous chef Jose Ramirez and pastry chef Pam Yung jumped ship shortly after.
+A post on Craigslist confirms the newly available kitchen spots at 348 Wythe Street in Williamsburg.

-The forward thinking of Mattos and his gastronomic visionaries clashed with the direction Somer wished to take Isa.
-The restaurant plans to reopen tomorrow with back of the house help from sister restaurants Freemans and Peels.
+It seems the forward thinking of Mattos and his gastronomic visionaries clashed with the direction Somer wished to take Isa.
+The restaurant plans to reopen tomorrow with back of the house help from restaurants Freemans and Peels, both owned by Somer.
 Isa 2.0 will include lunch, delivery, and kid-friendly menu items.

 Monday